Introducing The Beau Brummels

-Introducing The Beau Brummels is the debut album by American pop rock band the Beau Brummels.
+Introducing The Beau Brummels is the debut album by the American pop rock band the Beau Brummels.
 It was produced by Sly Stone.
 Unlike with most other debut albums of the era, ten of the twelve songs on the album are originals.
 The album peaked at number 24 on the U.S. Top LPs chart in 1965.

 Tracks

 All songs written by Ron Elliott, except where noted.